 The purpose of a resume is to get you an interview.
 On average, a recruiter only looks a resume for about 6 seconds so you need to make sure your resume is communicating who you are effectively.
 Start crafting your resume now so that you can quickly and easily capture your current experiences.

-Some of the areas we focus on in Step by Step Training are how to:
+Some of the areas we focus on are how to:

 - Identify and construct the format and content components of a resume